jasper1001/jasper1001/README.md

-### Hi there I'm Jasper 👋 A Product Manager transitioning to Full Stack Developer.
+### Hi there I'm Jasper 👋 A Product Tester, Manager, and Developer.

 <!--
 **jasper1001/jasper1001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on a personal <a href="https://crypto-bros-calculator.vercel.app/">project</a> using REACTJS
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS, Automation Testing
 - 👯 I’m looking to collaborate on any opensource project

 ### SKILLS

- <p>Javascript, HTML, CSS, PHP</p>
+ <p>Javascript, HTML, CSS, PHP, Manual Testing, User Acceptance Testing, Regression Testing, Blackbox testing, Functional Testing</p>

 ### Socials